Kate Beckinsale Looks Drop-Dead Gorgeous Barefoot In Tube Top & Tiny Shorts That Barely Cover Her

 Kate’s update today saw her going a little wild inside her home.
-The actress had been photographed jumping around and dancing, although the caption explained it all: Kate had fully acknowledged getting a little too enthusiastic over her purchases for Halloween.
+The actress was photographed jumping around and dancing, although the caption explained it all.
+Kate fully acknowledged getting a little too enthusiastic over her purchases for Halloween.

 Kate appeared barefoot and clad in a simple and minimal wardrobe.
 The star was seen rocking a black tube top paired with a barely-there pair of white shorts with a black waistband.
-With Kate bouncing around the house and delivering some slightly balletic moves in some images, fans definitely got an eyeful for the miniscule feel to the shorts, although it’s fair to say that the look was a killer one for flaunting Kate’s gym-honed body.
+Kate bounced around the house and delivered some slightly balletic moves in some images.
+Fans definitely got an eyeful for the miniscule feel to the shorts, although it’s fair to say that the look was a killer one for flaunting Kate’s gym-honed body.
 The star was photographed from various angles, with some images even feeling quite blurry.

 Kate’s fun and figure-flaunting updates always prove popular.
 This one managed to rack up over 55,000 likes in the space of thee hours.
-The snaps seemed to fly the flag for Kate’s carefree and offbeat vibes, although for a 46-year-old, this update was also ticking boxes for showcasing the star’s youthful edge.
+The snaps seemed to fly the flag for Kate’s carefree and offbeat vibes, although for a 46-year-old, this update also showcased the star’s youthful edge.

-As to how Kate stays looking so young, it seems to be a mixture of good genetics and all those workouts.
+As for how Kate stays looking so young, it seems to be a mixture of good genetics and all those workouts.
 That said, a source reporting to Hollywood Life stated that the actress has been paying attention to all things anti-aging for years.

 “Kate did one thing that was extremely smart when she was younger.
 She protected her skin and never allowed herself to get sunburned nearly ever,” the source told the media outlet.